17 Top Reasons Why Epoxy Resin Is Not Curing

 14. Resin Thickness Variation

-Use tools like notched trowels, squeegees, or spreaders to help control the resin’s thickness and maintain uniform coverage.
+Use tools like notched trowels, squeegees, or spreaders to help control the resin’s thickness.
 Especially when pouring over large surfaces.
 The absolute best thing to do is prepare the surface before pouring to make sure there are no large pockets.

 15. UV Exposure

 Some epoxy resins require exposure to ultraviolet (UV) light to cure.
-This curing mechanism is known as UV resin.
-Make sure that you are using epoxy resin specifically designed for UV curing and expose it to the appropriate UV light source for the recommended duration specified by the manufacturer.
+This curing is known as UV resin.
+Make sure that you are using epoxy resin specifically designed for UV curing.
+I was talking with someone the other day and they told me they used resin and it didn’t harden.
+I found out that they were using UV resin and did not cure it with the light!

 Be mindful of the required curing time under UV light for a complete cure.
 Check out our article for the best resins for jewelry and our DIY resin jewelry guide, we have some brands in there that have a great formula for quick curing.